Adari-Harsha/MachineLearning-/README.md

 # MachineLearning-
-+ Machine learning algorithms without using sklearn library.
++ Machine learning algorithms without using scikit learn library.
 + All of these are the coding excercies given in University of Koblenz.